 73. Bank account

-(1) Funds of the corporation are to be credited to an account at either —
+(1) An account is to be established —

-(a) the Treasury; or

-(b) with the approval of the Treasurer, a bank,

-and if paragraph (a) applies the account is to form part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985.
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

+to which the funds of the Corporation are to be credited.

 (2) Money received by and expenditure of the corporation is to be credited to or paid from the account referred to in subsection (1).

+[Section 73 amended by No. 28 of 2006 s.
+400; No. 77 of 2006 s.
+17.]

 74. Investment

 Funds of the corporation may, unless section 73(1)(a) applies, be invested, until they are required for the performance of the corporation’s functions, in such investments as the board determines.